 (Note: Attendees must enter through the Pennsylvania Avenue entrance.)

-In anticipation of the report’s release, today the Board will re-engage its followers by re-opening its blog, Transforming Classification, where it will post summaries of some of the key recommendations in the report.
+In anticipation of the public meeting, the Board will re-engage its followers through its blog, Transforming Classification, where it will post its ideas of some of the most important topics for prioritized declassification review and requests members of the public join in the conversation online.
 Be sure to stay connected to the Board’s activities and look for more information about the Board on its website: http://www.archives.gov/declassification/pidb.

 The Public Interest Declassification Board will hold a public meeting the morning of Thursday, November 21, 2013.

 We will include more details about the agenda, location and time of the meeting, as well as information about how to register to attend in a future blog post.

 Please visit the PIDB’s website, http://www.archives.gov/declassification/pidb/, and continue to follow the PIDB’s blog, Transforming Classification, for more information about the PIDB’s activities.

 Yesterday, Senate Minority Leader Mitch McConnell appointed Kenneth L. Wainstein to serve a three-year term as a member of the Public Interest Declassification Board.
 You can find a link to the Congressional Record announcing the appointment here.
 The members of the PIDB look forward to working with Mr. Wainstein as they continue their efforts to support a transformation of the security classification system.

 The National Archives and Records Administration will host a “Grand Challenge to Industry” in an effort to support all Government agencies as they meet the requirements of the Managing Government Records Directive, particularly directive Goal A3.1.
 The goal of the industry day is for agency officials and industry leaders to collaborate in laying the “groundwork for a future of superior information management for agency and public access.”